paiv/blog/_posts/2024-11-26-ukrainian-latin.md

 The movement for the complete replacement of Cyrillic with the Latin alphabet is practically non-existent these days.
 It is too radical, without major benefits.
 At the same time, the need to write Ukrainian language in Latin script has always been present.
-Ukraine's recent national standard meets this need with a nice system.
+Ukraine’s recent national standard meets this need with a nice system.

 If you want to practice Ukrainian Latin, I suggest adopting DSTU 9112.
 It is good